Judge criticized in Brock Turner sex assault case could lose his job

 Turner, who was 20 at the time of the sentencing, was convicted of three felonies — two for digitally penetrating an unconscious or intoxicated person, one for assault with intent to commit rape.
 Prosecutors pushed for a six-year sentence in state prison, but Persky followed the county probation department recommendation of just six months behind bars.
 "Obviously, a prison sentence would have a severe impact" on Turner, Persky said in announcing his decision.

-Turner was released after serving three months of his sentence with good behavior, and he must register as a sex offender for the rest of his life.
+Turner was released after serving three months for good behavior, and he must register as a sex offender for the rest of his life.

 Michele Dauber, a sociologist and professor at Stanford Law School, has led the recall push and serves as its public face.
-She believes Persky "abused his discretion and screwed up dramatically," imposing an unjust punishment on Turner and adding insult to injury for the victim, known as Emily Doe.
+She believes Persky "abused his discretion and screwed up dramatically," imposing too light a punishment on Turner and adding insult to injury for the victim, known as Emily Doe.
 (She has kept her identity private.)
 The recall campaign has raised between $1.2 and $1.3 million, Dauber said.

 The campaign appears to have popular support, a local poll found.
-Nearly half of likely voters — 46 percent — support removing him from his post, compared to 33 percent who oppose such a move, according to a poll of 559 likely voters conducted in May for the Silicon Valley Leadership Group and The Mercury News.
+Nearly half, 46 percent, supported removing the judge, compared to 33 percent against, according to a poll of 559 likely voters conducted in May for the Silicon Valley Leadership Group and The Mercury News.

 Emily Doe has not spoken publicly about the recall effort.
-The closest she's come to addressing it was in an essay she wrote for Glamour in November 2016: "When we all make it a priority to avoid harming or violating another human being, and when we hold accountable those who do, when the campaign to recall this judge declares that survivors deserve better, then we are going somewhere," she wrote.
+The closest she's come to addressing it was in an essay for Glamour in November 2016: "When we all make it a priority to avoid harming or violating another human being, and when we hold accountable those who do, when the campaign to recall this judge declares that survivors deserve better, then we are going somewhere."

 On the other side of the debate are veteran legal professionals who say that ousting Persky could set a dangerous precedent, threatening judicial independence and forcing judges to mete out harsher sentences simply to stave off public outrage and political repercussions.